Peter-Moller/glbc/README.md

 **GLBC** is a set of two `bash`-scripts doing the very common function of:

   1. Creating a backup of a GitLab server (`gitlab_backup.sh`)
-  2. Restore that backup to another server, such as a testserveri (`gitlab_clone.sh`)
+  2. Restore that backup to another server, such as a testserver (`gitlab_clone.sh`)

-The backup file is stored on a [separate] file server.
+The backup file is stored on a separate file server (`RemoteHost`).

 -----